Silverlight 4 is now not only more mature but also comes with rich features. Most of these features were recommendations from Silverlight community.

 CaptureDeviceConfiguration class helps us to obtain information about all available devices.
 This helper class exposes a number of

 It returns a collection of video devices on the system.

 Default video device.

-Okay application got the permission.
-Lets proceed for the next step
+Okay, the application got the permission.
+Let's proceed with the next step.

-Step 3: Now we have permission and device handy.
+Now we have permission and the device handy.
 It's time for the application to interact with the device using

 CaptureSource object and set the